Selection of the fittest or selection of the luckiest: the emergence of Goodhart's law in evolution: Main results

 In particular, the function $\gamma \mapsto v(\gamma,\mu)$ is increasing on the interval $(0,\gamma_c]$ and decreasing on $[\gamma_c,1)$, whereas the function $\mu \mapsto v(\gamma,\mu)$ is increasing. \end{thm}

 It is worth mentioning that in the above theorem, if $\mu > 1$ then $k =0$.
 Therefore, $\gamma_c(\mu) = 0$ for all $\mu > 1$.
-This indicates that if the tail of the phenotypic contribution is light enough, then the phase transition between the weak selection and the strong selection regimes does not occur.
-More precisely, the population is always in the weak selection regime, and decreasing the value of $\gamma$ increases the rate of adaptation of the population.
-This behaviour is a consequence of the fact that in this regime, the phenotypic value of an indivudal is very close to its genotypic value, so the phenotypic and genotypic selection procedures become essentially undistinguishable.
+This indicates that if the tail of the phenotypic contribution is light enough, then the phase transition between the selection of the fittest and luckiest regimes does not occur.
+More precisely, the population is always in the selection of the fittest regime, and decreasing the value of $\gamma$ increases the rate of adaptation of the population.
+This behavior is a consequence of the fact that in this regime, the phenotypic value of an individual is very close to its genotypic value, so the phenotypic and genotypic selection procedures become essentially undistinguishable.

-\begin{rmk} If $\mu = 1$, then the law of $X/(c\log N)$ conditionally on $X + Y > c \log N$ converges in distribution to a uniform random variable on $[0,1]$, therefore the relationship between phenotype and genotype of an individual cease to be well-concentrated around a deterministic value.
+\begin{rmk} If $\mu = 1$, then the law of $X/(c\log N)$ conditionally on $X + Y > c \log N$ converges in distribution to a uniform random variable on $[0,1]$, therefore the relationship between phenotype and genotype of an individual ceases to be well-concentrated around a deterministic value.
 We do not treat this limiting case in the present paper although the formula we obtained can be prolonged by continuity at $\mu = 1$. \end{rmk}

 The proof of Theorem~\ref{thm:main} is based on the explicit construction of the traveling waves associated to the parameters $(\gamma,\mu)$.
+The explicit solution is stated in Theorem~\ref{x}.
 The traveling wave will typically be formed as a concave, piecewise linear function whose maximum is $\gamma$.
-The slope near the right edge of the traveling wave is either $-1$ or $\mu - 1$ depending on whether $\gamma \leq \gamma_c$ or $\gamma > \gamma_c$.
+The slope near the right edge of the traveling wave is either $-1$ or $\mu - 1$ depending on whether $\gamma > \gamma_c$ or $\gamma <\gamma_c$.
 This slope relates to the exponential growth of the size of the population with a genotype at distance smaller than $x \log N$ from the largest genotype of a given generation, for $x$ small enough.

 As stated in the theorem, for a fixed value of $\mu$, the speed of the traveling wave (corresponding to the rate of adaptation of the population) takes its maximum at a critical value of $\gamma = \gamma_c(\mu)$ (corresponding to an optimal choice of the selection pressure).
-The function $\mu \mapsto \gamma_c(\mu)$ is drawn on the left panel of Fig.~\ref{fig: rateOfCv} in the main text, together with empirical estimates of the optimal choice of $\gamma$ for various finite size population models.
+The function $\mu \mapsto \gamma_c(\mu)$ is drawn on the right panel of Fig.~\ref{fig: rateOfCvSM} in Section~\ref{sec:corrections}, together with empirical estimates of the optimal choice of $\gamma$ for various finite size population models.